 A firm favourite for locals and tourists alike, Florence Falls offers a tranquil, picturesque setting nestled amongst a tropical rainforest.
 A smaller and more intimate swim than Wangi Falls, you can relax on the ample rock seating in the shallow area to the sound of a cascading waterfall.

-Mataranka Thermal Pool, Katherine region
+Mataranka Thermal Pool and Bitter Springs, Katherine region

 Edith Falls, Katherine region